Saransh-cpp/vector/paper/paper.md

 # Statement of need

-Vcetor is currently the only Lorentz vector library providing a Pythonic interface but a C++ (through Awkward Array [@Pivarski:2018]) computational backend.
+Vector is currently the only Lorentz vector library providing a Pythonic interface but a C++ (through Awkward Array [@Pivarski:2018]) computational backend.
 Vector integrates seamlessly with the existing high energy physics ecosystem and the broader scientific Python ecosystem, including libraries like